-ETM is now reviewing applications for August 2014 teaching positions.
+ETM is now reviewing applications for 2014-15 teaching and field supervision positions.

 Successful candidates will embrace the opportunity to take ownership of their program and make it an indispensable part of their school's culture and identity.
 Applicants should possess a BA or Master's in Music, Education, or Fine Arts (Music Education a plus).
 Previous classroom teaching experience is strongly preferred.
 ETM welcomes applicants who hold or are pursuing certification, and seeks placements that will support the career advancement of certified teachers.
 NOTE: Individuals who do not currently hold 'eligible' status for classroom teaching from the NYC Department of Education (DOE) will be asked to undergo a fingerprinting and background check by the NYC DOE PETS system.
 Only those cleared by the DOE who receive 'eligible' status are eligible for hire by ETM.

 Job responsibilities include acting as school music faculty, coordination and development of the in-school music program with program staff, and producing two all-school concerts each year.

 Each music teacher's program is designed in consultation with ETM Program Staff and based on ETM's curriculum and benchmarks.
 Lesson planning is required and will be reviewed on a regular basis.

 We provide all ETM Music Teachers with ongoing professional development and training.

 All those invited to interview will be asked to present mock lesson specific to the discipline of the desired position.